Elisha T. Gardner: Early life

 Gardner was born in Kittery, Maine, son of Silas E. Gardner and Huidah Temple Gardner.
 Shortly after his birth, his family moved to Portsmouth, New Hampshire, and in 1816, he attempted to journey west to the new U.S. territories.
 They spent the winter of 1816-1817 in the Holland Purchase in western New York.
 The following Spring, they went to Olean Port on the Allegheny River, where they built a flatboat and set off with the entire family and all their worldly possessions.
 They traveled down the Allegheny, into the Ohio River, to Lawrenceburg, Indiana.
 His father died at Lawrenceburg, leaving the family in desperate circumstances.
 His mother, Huldah, was able to get the family and their possessions back to Cincinnati, where the family was aided by the Freemasons, of which Silas Gardner had been a member.
 They remained at Cincinnati until the Summer of 1818, when they moved on to Madison County, Illinois.

-In Illinois, the young Elijah attended a frontier school for seven or eight months, the only formal schooling he received.
+In Illinois, the young Gardner attended a frontier school for seven or eight months, the only formal schooling he received.
 He was fond of books, however, and spent a great deal of time reading and studying on his own.
 At age 16, some of his friends wanted to send him to college to prepare for ministry in the Methodist Episcopal Church, but he refused—his older brother had already left home, and he was the sole support for his mother.